Best ad networks for affiliates in 2026: 11 options ranked by USDT payment, panel honesty, format breadth, and small-budget testing economics

 Wire, Paxum, USDT-TRC20, Capitalist

-Best for: Small-to-mid advertisers testing across verticals with low entry-bar requirements
+Best for: Small-to-mid advertisers testing across verticals at low entry-bar with no requirement for AM sophistication

-Not for: Large advertisers — AM and reporting infrastructure not at the scale of incumbents
+Not for: Large advertisers — AM and reporting infrastructure do not match the scale of the incumbent cohort

-Mondiad targets the segment adsy.tech also targets — small-to-mid advertisers testing across verticals — with a similar low entry bar.
-Panel is less mature than top-tier networks but not deceptive.
-Operationally clean for the spend tier.
+Mondiad targets the segment Adsy.tech also targets — small-to-mid advertisers testing across verticals — with a similar low entry bar and similar pricing discipline.
+The panel is less mature than the top-tier networks but not deceptive about what it is.
+Operationally clean for the spend tier, with no surprises in the testing window that would not have shown up on the spec sheet.
+Founded 2020, Bulgaria HQ.

-Adult-vertical specialist — among the strongest adult popunder networks
+Adult-vertical specialist — among the strongest adult popunder networks in the category

 Where it falls short